 ILA is seeking literacy professionals to fill open positions on the ILA Board of Directors and to lead the organization in fulfilling its mission and purpose.
 There are currently four positions to be filled: vice president and three at-large Board members.

-We strongly encourage all of our colleagues to either apply themselves, or nominate a fellow professional to serve on the board.
-We especially seek nominations of members who demonstrate and represent every level of leadership in the profession, the ability to think strategically, and true dedication to the mission and purpose of IRA.
-A specific responsibility includes oversight of IRA’s new strategic direction as it transitions to becoming the International Literacy Association.
+We strongly encourage colleagues to either apply themselves or nominate a fellow professional to serve.
+We especially seek nominations of and applications from members who demonstrate and represent leadership in the profession, possess the ability to think strategically, and are dedicated to ILA’s mission and purpose.
+Specific responsibilities include oversight of ILA’s strategic direction and fiduciary responsibility.

-IRA values and seeks diverse leadership as defined by race, ethnicity, gender, age, sexual orientation, nationality, disability, appearance, geographic location and professional level.
-We seek leaders from every level within our network.
+ILA values and seeks leadership representing diversity in features such as race, ethnicity, gender, age, sexual orientation, nationality, ability, geographic location, and type of professional experience.

-IRA has identified a number of desired attributes that will be part of the selection process for new Board members.
-Applicants should possess:
+ILA has identified a number of desired attributes that are included in the selection process for potential new Board members.
+Applicants should possess

-- Demonstrated leadership commitment and involvement with IRA and the nonprofit community.
-Examples include but are not limited to service on IRA committees, in our councils, provincials or affiliates, on task forces, and volunteer service in other non-IRA nonprofits.
+- Demonstrated leadership commitment and involvement with ILA and/or the nonprofit community.
+Examples include but are not limited to service on ILA committees or task forces; in our chapters, provincials, or affiliates; and/or volunteer service in other non-ILA nonprofits.

-- Relevant expertise in the disciplines of organizational management.
-Examples include but are not limited to finance, fundraising, international and strategic alliances.
+- Demonstrated relevant expertise in organizational management.
+Examples include but are not limited to finance, fundraising, and international and/or strategic alliances.

-- Commitment to participate in 3-4 regular board meetings and 2-3 semi-regular special meetings of the board a year.
+- Availability and commitment to participate in 3 or 4 regular Board meetings and 2 or 3 semiregular special meetings of the Board each year

 Thank you in advance for taking an active role in this year's nomination process.
-A dedicated, competent and skillful Board of Directors will ensure the future success of IRA transforming lives through literacy.
+A dedicated, competent, and skillful Board of Directors ensures the successful future of ILA.